blade-ui-kit/docs/mapbox.md

 ## Passing Options

 You can also pass options to Mapbox with the `options` attribute.
 This requires you to pass a PHP array with scalar values.
-Below is an example where we set the minimum height:
+Below is an example where we set the zoom of the map:

 ```html
 <x-mapbox :options="['zoom' => 8]" />